kiranbele11/RAG-Evaluation/Readme.md

 # 🚀 RAG Evaluation Project

 ## 🌟 Overview
-This project dives into the exciting world of Retrieval-Augmented Generation (RAG)! ✨ Specifically, we built and evaluated a RAG-powered chatbot designed to answer questions about the Machine Learning School website.
+This project dives into the exciting world of Retrieval-Augmented Generation (RAG) Evaluation ✨ Specifically, I built and evaluated a RAG-powered chatbot designed to answer questions about the Machine Learning School website.
 The goal?
 To create a robust knowledge base and generate a test set to assess the chatbot's performance. 🎯

 ## 🧠 Key Learnings